- The Risk Management Society (RIMS)

 Insurance Defense: Represented a global insurance company in the defense and successful resolution of more than $100M in complex environmental claims.

-Municipality Toxic Tort/Legislative Investigation: Successfully launched a legislative investigation on behalf of a municipality client into the environmental conditions at a prominent high school, arising out of allegations that the operation of an oil well immediately adjacent to the high school was posing serious health risks to teachers, students and neighboring property owners.
+Municipality Toxic Tort/Legislative Investigation: Successfully launched a legislative investigation on behalf of a municipality client into the environmental conditions at a prominent high school, arising out of allegations that the operation of an oil well immediately adjacent to the high school was causing cancer in current and former students, teachers and area residents.
+On the strength of the legislative investigation showings, the toxic tort claims against the municipal client were dismissed on motion.

-Proposition 65 Cases: Represented product manufacturers in California Proposition 65 cases relating to various products, including, for example, a bicycle manufacturer defending claims that the cables on its bicycles were subject to Proposition 65 disclosures.
+Proposition 65 Cases: Represented product manufacturers in California Proposition 65 cases relating to various products, including a bicycle manufacturer defending claims that the cables on its bicycles were subject to Prop 65 disclosures.

 Securities Fraud Defense: Represented an investment banking firm in defense of a securities fraud case alleging hundreds of millions of dollars of losses stemming from an alleged pump and dump stock scheme.